Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 After spending three days in Shanghai, then flying to Lijiang, where I spent another three days, I did the Tiger Leaping Gorge trek on the way to Shangri-La and Yubeng.

-Therefore, I’m writing this article to share the most current information about how to get from Lijiang to Tiger Leaping Gorge, how to send your luggage to the end of the trail, the new trailhead for the two-day hiking route, why I chose to sleep at Halfway Guesthouse (see on Trip / Booking / Klook), and how to take the bus to Shangri-La after.
+Therefore, I’m writing this article to share the most current information about how to get from Lijiang to Tiger Leaping Gorge, how to send your luggage to the end of the trail, the new trailhead for the two-day hiking route, why I chose to sleep at Halfway Guesthouse (see on Trip / Booking / Klook), and how to take the bus to Shangri-La or back to Lijiang after.

 Tiger Leaping Gorge Hike Quick Intro